Lixquid/blog/20240325-ssg-skull/index.md

 1. Choose a starting player to go first in the placement round.

-> Note sure who should go first?
+> **Tip:** Not sure who should go first?
 Use the player that most recently smelled a
 > flower!

 ### Placement Phase